-First of all remember to stay positive and enthusiastic, at all times.
-Start by saying what you have enjoyed about your job in the last year and stay focused on your end goal.
+First of all, remember to stay positive and enthusiastic at all times.
+Start by saying what you have enjoyed about your job last year and stay focused on your end goal.

 Always be clear during the conversation, and be confident!
 After all, you are here for a reason.

 Write down on a piece of paper all the reasons why you deserve a raise.
 Be as specific as possible, bring numbers into the conversation.
-Describe how you helped and trained other employers.
+Describe how you helped and trained other co-workers.

 Remember, you have to demonstrate your value to the company.

-Tell your boss what you would like to achieve in the coming months, and how you are planning to achieve it.
+Tell your boss what you would like to achieve in the coming months and how you plan to achieve it.
 Any plans to improve the department performance and how you can help to get there and be a key player in the company.
-There is no point to talk about what the company could do better if you are not prepared to help to get there.
+There is no point in talking about what the company could do better if you are not prepared to help get there.

 Don’t expect your boss to have your career path laid down for you.
 Take the initiative and let your boss know what you want to achieve.

 Ask for a specific number.
 You need to go in knowing exactly what you want.
 And back your number up with what you have found out during your research.